ministryofjustice/offender-management-allocation-manager/README.md

 These are all managed manually using kubectl.
 [See here for more info](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/secrets.html#secrets-overview)

-## Deploying to preprod and test
+## Deploying to preprod and test/test2

 preprod and test are deployed environments that can be used as part of the development process.
 Their purposes are:

 * preprod - Contains a copy of live data, updated via a script.
 Only security-cleared personnel can look at it.
 Deploy here when you need to check WIP code against real data.
-* test - Points to the same database as the dev/staging environment, but does not need code to be mainlined to be deployed to.
+* test/test2 - Points to the same database as the dev/staging environment, but does not need code to be mainlined to be deployed to.
 Just like dev/staging, contains synthetic data so does not require SC to access.
   Deploy here when you need to check WIP code that requires valid NOMIS data.

-The method to deploy to both branches is the same.
-Check any code to be deployed to a local branch, and run:
+The method to deploy to these envs is the same.
+Commit any code to be deployed locally, and run:

 ```
 # Test environment
 git push --force origin HEAD:test

+# Test2 environment
+git push --force origin HEAD:test2

 # Preprod environment
 git push --force origin HEAD:preproduction